 Forensic Watermarking in the Media Value Chain

 The application of watermarking is not limited to a single insertion point in the value chain.
 Instead, watermarking can be applied at various stages during the content distribution cycle: in the studio, in the distribution network, and finally in the receiver.

-Moreover, multiple watermarks from different sources can in principle be applied to the same content and extracted individually later.
-Forensic tracing is thus enabled at multiple stages in the value chain, with the possibility to trace lost content to its last authorized user.
+Moreover, multiple watermarks from different sources can be applied to the same content while extracted individually later.
+Forensic tracking is thus enabled at multiple stages in the value chain, with the possibility to trace lost content to its last authorized network and user.

 Verimatrix Watermarking Innovations and Solutions

-Verimatrix has been investing in watermarking R&D for more than 10 years and is a recognized force in the practical application and commercialization of forensic video marking solutions.
+Verimatrix has been investing in watermarking R&D for more than 10 years and has been granted several patents.
+Today the company is a global leader in the practical application and commercialization of forensic video marking solutions.
 Watermarking and related techniques are important components of the company’s layered content and revenue security strategy.
-After pioneering watermark insertion in the video output of set-top boxes (STBs) and PCs with its VideoMark™ product, Verimatrix introduced another innovative revenue security tool, StreamMark®, for unicast and multi-device service delivery.
-Common to both solutions is an emphasis on invisible payload insertion, so as not to impact the consumer experience, while supporting the full range of features that content rights owners require, including legally defensible identification.
-Both solutions are trusted for marking and tracking early release window high value content.
+After pioneering watermark insertion in the video output of set-top boxes (STBs) and PCs with its VideoMark™ product, Verimatrix introduced another innovative revenue security tool, StreamMark®, for distribution network watermarking.
+Common to both is an emphasis on invisible payloads, without impacting the consumer experience, while supporting the full range of features that rights owners require, including legally defensible identification.
+Both solutions are trusted for marking and tracking early release window content.